-THE JERUSALEM TEMPLE WAS DESOLATE FOR 70 YEARS OR 90 YEARS?
+THE JERUSALEM TEMPLE WAS DESOLATE FOR HOW LONG, 70 YEARS OR 90 YEARS?

 The Watchtower Society admits that its 607 B.C. date for the fall of Jerusalem does not agree with secular chronology which places the destruction of Jerusalem in 587/586 B.C.8.
 Yet, they claim that their date aligns better with Biblical chronology than the date given by secular historians.
 Is this true?
 Let’s examine what Scripture has to say on this subject.